Kelcon86/UFOs/README.md

 <img width="340" alt="Filter_Search_Image" src="https://user-images.githubusercontent.com/60076980/158062342-844d469c-580e-4d6a-aef8-853ea166a561.png">

 In the image below, I entered "circle" in the shape filter on the left side of the page.
-This then brought up only the data with circle shaped UFOs.
+This then brought up only the results with circle entered in the shape column.

 ### Shape Filter
 ![UFO_Shape_Filter](https://user-images.githubusercontent.com/60076980/157444918-1c0bff02-6645-4a40-a6f6-12fa96883f67.png)